Michigan State coach Mark Dantonio retiring after 13 seasons - WHIZ News

 “Mark Dantonio has provided outstanding leadership for the Spartan football program for the last 13 years,” athletic director Bill Beekman said.
 “As the all-time winningest coach in school history, he’s raised the bar for Michigan State football.
 He’s mentored young men and led them to success on the field, in the classroom and in life, while serving as a great ambassador for Michigan State.”

+“Every February since 2007, I have reset this program in preparation for the next year’s challenges.
+After much reflection and discussion with my family, I feel that it is now time for change as we enter into a new decade of Michigan State football,” he said.
+“I have told our players on many occasions that ‘Michigan State is bigger than any one person.
+Someday there will be someone else here talking to you from this podium.’
+That day has come.”

-Beekman became athletic director in 2018 amid the fallout from the Larry Nassar scandal.
-Mark Hollis, the previous AD, had retired following the sex abuse scandal involving Nassar, a former MSU doctor who also worked for USA Gymnastics.
+Beekman became athletic director in 2018.
+Mark Hollis, the previous AD, had retired following the sex abuse scandal involving Larry Nassar, a former Michigan State sports doctor who also worked for USA Gymnastics.
 Hollis’ departure came just before ESPN reported allegations of sexual assault and violence against women involving Michigan State football and basketball players.
 The report questioned how the athletic department handled those cases.

-In 2017, three players were dismissed from the football team after criminal sexual conduct charges were brought against them, and another player was dismissed after a separate criminal sexual conduct charge against him.
-A report from an external law firm found no evidence that Dantonio violated school policy on handling sexual misconduct.
+In 2017, four players were dismissed from the football team after criminal sexual conduct charges were brought against them.
+A report from an external law firm found no evidence that Dantonio violated school policy on handling sexual misconduct claims, but the off-field issues damaged the program’s reputation.

+Curtis Blackwell, a former Michigan State football employee, filed a lawsuit claiming his employment agreement was violated when he was disciplined while the school addressed sexual assault allegations against players in 2017.
+Dantonio was named as a defendant in the suit and recently gave a lengthy deposition.